kolesa-team/objective-c-style-guide/README.md

 ## Introduction

-This style guide is forked from RayWenderlich.com official Objective-C style guide.
+This style guide is a slightly modified and supplemented version of the official raywenderlich.com Objective-C style guide.

 ## Background